Following on from my Resident Evil review in January comes a look at the game I bought in February (although only just), Horizon Zero Dawn.

 This release was a big deal in many respects.
 It’s a first party exclusive for Playstation, and it is a new IP, which are pretty rare these days in the AAA development space.
 It’s a game about hunting robotic dinosaurs with a bow, but it’s also about family, the concept of belonging, and learning from our past.

-Horizon also introduces us to Aloy, (I know, the spelling annoys me too) a strong female protagonist, a fiery red-haired bad ass that you are going to see a lot more of in the future I can assure you.
+Horizon also introduces us to Aloy, a strong female protagonist, a fiery red-haired bad ass that you are going to see a lot more of in the future I can assure you.

 Let’s get under the armor plating and check it out.

 Let’s start with the basics.
 Horizon is an open world, third person, action-adventure game.
 It has RPG elements, but it isn’t a full-blown RPG (more on that later).
 It’s a PS4 exclusive developed by the incredibly talented folks at Guerrilla Games, who are best known for the Killzone series.

 Horizon is very different from Guerrilla’s previous titles.
 You play as Aloy, a young woman who grew up in isolation, but who suddenly becomes involved in a terrifying plot by a band of ruthless cultists, with the fate of her tribe hanging in the balance.
 It’s an interesting premise and the game does a good job of setting events in motion in a pleasing fashion.
 The main story moves along at a decent pace, but what I found is that I was constantly being pulled away from that journey by the compelling side quests and incredibly interesting world.